%2F%2Fusers%2Fb11ee8b1-d0c3-4b7c-9cec-1ad7b8300054%2Fratecard%2F161781553_104794558362937_3949713493093131736_n.jpg&w=1200&q=75)

-Flounder: While they're not the primary target, flounder are a welcome bonus on any Lake Charles trip.
-These flat fish are masters of camouflage, blending in perfectly with the sandy or muddy bottom.
-They're ambush predators, so you've got to work your bait slow and steady along the bottom to entice a bite.
-Fall is prime time for flounder as they start their migration to the Gulf.
-They might not put up the fight of a redfish, but their delicious, flaky meat makes them a prized catch for the dinner table.
+Flounder: While not the primary target, flounder are a welcome bonus on any Lake Charles trip.
+These flat fish are masters of camouflage, blending in with sandy or muddy bottoms.
+They're ambush predators, so working a bait slowly along the bottom is key.
+Late fall sees a run of bigger flounder as they move towards the Gulf.
+Landing a "doormat" (a big flounder) is always cause for celebration, and they're arguably the tastiest of the inshore slam.

 Vehicle Guest Capacity: 3